 Hubs predrilled where I marked and screwed in the stainless steel screws.

 You really can’t notice the screws once they’re installed – or the lightly scratched-in graffiti!
-Apparently, Netty loves you 🙂
+Apparently, Netty loves someone 🙂

 With the shelves secure, this is what we ended up with.
 There’s no need to place screws on the bottom (there are no original holes near the bottom and the shelf is well supported by the original metal lip along the back anyway).